Recurring Invoices

 3. Enter the template amount or line items and a Start Date (cannot be in the past).

-4. Set days_until_due so each invoice's due date is offset from its generation date.
+4. Set Days until due so each invoice's due date is offset from its generation date.

 5. Optionally turn on auto-send, set an end date or max occurrences, and add notes.